 Enable education in the workplace for long-term results.
 Providing your employees with memberships for audiobook platforms, e-book devices, online courses, and workshops will give them not only the freedom to choose what to learn, but also get them interested in new things that are beneficial for an organization striving to be broad-minded.
-You can also encourage learning about work-life balance, and if you’re on a budget, Coursera and EDX are great platforms to get free courses from the best Universities in the world.
+Enabling education in the workplace gives long-term results and boosts employee productivity by 8.6%.

 Simple measures work, but not everyone will be keen to join.
 It’s important to market your activities accordingly and to create excitement around them with the help of your Internal Comms leaders.